mgonzs13/audio_common/README.md

   Default: `8` (paInt16)

+  The integer values correspond to PortAudio sample format flags.

 - **channels**: The number of audio channels to capture.
 Typically, `1` for mono and `2` for stereo.
 Default: `1`

 - **rate**: The sample rate that is how many samples per second should be captured.
 Default: `16000`